solderpunk/VF-1/README.md

 content with an item type of "h" will be fed to "lynx --dump", and audio files with an item type of "a" will be fed to "mpg123" (e.g. you can listen to jynx's doom metal songs in this way).
 Obviously if you do not have one of these programs installed, it will not work.
-In future I may provide some nice way to customise which 3rd party programs are used for different item types.
-For now, if you want to use different programs, you will have to edit the code.
-It's not hard, just look for the _HANDLERS dictionary near the top of vf1.py and change accordingly.
+Fear not, there's a way for you to customise these handler programs - see the "Handlers" section below for all the details.

 You probably need some bookmarks, right?
 Here's how to add the current URL to your bookmarks.
 You can provide your own name, if you want.